-The Academic Support Center's peer tutor referral service matches students who need a tutor with peer tutors who have proven success in the discipline requested.
+The Academic Support and Access Center's peer tutor referral service matches students who need a tutor with peer tutors who have proven success in the discipline requested.
 When a student requests a tutor, Tutoring Services provides names of possible tutors, typically within 48 hours.
-If a tutor is not available for the course requested, Tutoring Services makes every effort to identify a qualified tutor.
+If a tutor is not available for the course requested, Tutoring Services makes every effort to identify a qualified tutor, however there may be occasions when one is not available.
 On average, Tutoring Services fulfills nearly 500 requests for tutors per year.
-Students may contact Tutoring Services at 202-885-3365 or e-mail email@example.com.
+Students may contact Tutoring Services at 202-885-3365 or e-mail firstname.lastname@example.org.

 Tutoring Services FAQs

 ASAC peer tutors have demonstrated mastery in their field of study and have undergone a selection process that includes faculty recommendations.
 Peer tutors help students not only understand course material, but also develop more effective ways to learn it and to prepare for exams.
 The tutor's role is to respond to students' specific needs and to give students the opportunity to practice and to try new study techniques that will help them become independent learners.

 Can I find a tutor for . . . ?